ubcxzhang/ubcxzhang.github.io/_pages/about.md

 Area of Interest
 ======
-Dr. Zhang’s research focus is to develop and apply novel biostatistics methods and software tools to solve real-world problems in medicine research.
-His research interests include: (1) Bioinformatics, (2) Biostatistics, (3) Machine learning, (4) Design of clinical trials, (5) COPD, (6) Big data problems in any field
+Dr. Zhang’s research focuses on developing and applying novel biostatistics methods and software tools to solve real-world problems in medical and biological research.
+His research interests include (1) Bioinformatics, (2) Biostatistics, (3) Machine learning, (4) Design of clinical trials, and (5) COPD.

 <!--
 Openings